My Best Teaching Is One-on-One

 Good thing it was a "paintball"

 Even in full grammar, yeah, it's pretty savage criticism.
 I acknowledge that.
+But a breech of rules?
+Abusive?
+Violent?
+Compared to the usual insult fest?

 And apparently eXTwitter has some automatic bad language recognizer that can't parse English tenses and (not surprisingly) can't parse metaphors, and flagged it, automatically freezing my account.
 Said it was violent and abusive.